Pražmo

 Pražmo is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 900 inhabitants.

 Geography

-Pražmo lies in the historical region of Cieszyn Silesia.
-The municipality is mostly located in the Moravian-Silesian Beskids, the northern part is located in the Moravian-Silesian Foothills.
-It is situated between the Morávka and Mohelnice rivers near their confluence, but none of this rivers flows through the municipal territory.
+Pražmo is located about 12 km southeast of Frýdek-Místek and 26 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
+It lies mostly in the Moravian-Silesian Beskids, only the northern part lies in the Moravian-Silesian Foothills.
+The highest point is the Obora mountain at 709 m above sea level.
+The municipality is situated between the Morávka and Mohelnice rivers near their confluence, but none of this rivers flows through the municipal territory.

 History

 Pražmo was established in between Raškovice and Morávka in 1777 of the initiative of the owner of the Friedek state country, Jan Nepomuk of Pražma, hence the name of the village.

-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
-After World War II it was restored to Czechoslovakia.
+After World War I and fall of Austria-Hungary, it became a part of Czechoslovakia.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Pražmo is the Church of Saint John of Nepomuk.
+The main landmark of Pražmo is the Church of Saint John of Nepomuk.
 It was built in 1807–1817.